openeuler-mirror/secGear/examples/npu_attestation/HowTo.en.md

 ## Basic Principles

-For legacy NPU hardware that does not support device measurement (i.e., NPUs without a hardware root of trust (RoT)), you can verify the integrity of the NPU computing environment by measuring the NPU firmware—assuming local physical and side-channel attacks are out of scope.
+This guide addresses legacy NPU hardware that lacks device measurement capabilities (i.e., NPUs without a hardware root of trust (RoT)).
+For such systems, you can verify NPU computing environment integrity by measuring the NPU firmware—assuming local physical and side-channel attacks are outside the scope of consideration.

-Because NPUs lack persistent storage, their initialization process requires the host-side device driver to participate whenever the system is powered on or restarted.
-During this process, the device driver reads the NPU firmware files stored on the host and transfers them one by one to designated memory locations on the NPU, completing the firmware flashing and overwriting.
+Since NPUs don't have persistent storage, their initialization process relies on the host-side device driver whenever the system boots or restarts.
+The driver reads NPU firmware files stored on the host and transfers them to designated memory locations on the NPU, completing the firmware flashing process.

-Based on this workflow, during system initialization and NPU driver loading, you can leverage the IMA feature to measure the firmware files accessed by the NPU driver.
-These measurement results can then be anchored to the host's RoT.
-By taking advantage of the tamper-resistant and unforgeable properties of the RoT, you can ensure the authenticity and reliability of the measurement results.
-When collecting measurement evidence, the attestation agent reads the IMA logs, calculates the SHA-256 hash, and sends this hash along with the attestation request.
-This ensures the hash is included in the evidence and signed by the CPU-TEE.
-Later, when the evidence is verified by the attestation service, the CPU-TEE guarantees the authenticity of the evidence, so the verifier can trust the IMA log hash within.
-After verifying the hash and the evidence, the verifier can replay the IMA log to further check the integrity of the measured content.
+Leveraging this workflow, you can use the IMA (Integrity Measurement Architecture) feature during system initialization and NPU driver loading to measure the firmware files accessed by the NPU driver.
+These measurement results are then anchored to the host's RoT.
+The tamper-resistant and unforgeable properties of the RoT ensure the authenticity and reliability of these measurements.
+When collecting attestation evidence, the attestation agent reads IMA logs, calculates SHA-256 hashes, and includes these hashes in the attestation request.
+This ensures the hashes are protected within the evidence and signed by the CPU-TEE.
+During verification, the CPU-TEE guarantees evidence authenticity, allowing the verifier to trust the IMA log hashes.
+After verifying both the hashes and evidence, the verifier can replay the IMA log to further validate the integrity of the measured content.

 ## Feature Dependencies